bldrkamal/slab_load_checker/content/posts/sample-post.md

 ---
-title: Sample Structural Post
+title: Tributary area
 date: 2025-08-25
-author: Your Name
+author: kamal samaila
-slug: sample-post
+slug: tributary-area
 ---
 This is a test post for the Matrix Section blog.